raganwald/javascript-allonge-six/manuscript/markdown/6.Ideas/mixin-conflicts.md

 > Simple mixins have a simple mechanism for resolving conflicts: The last method mixed in overwrites the previous method of the same name.

+### crafting a policy for resolving conflicts

 "Overwriting" is rarely the correct policy.
 So let's change the policy.

 For example, we might want this policy: *When there are two or more methods with the same name, execute them in the same order that you mixed them in.
 Return the value of the last one.*

 Let's roll our own variation on `Object.assign` with this behaviour: